bkesterbyld/maroon-potato/src/pages/index.md

       - title: Powerful
         content: >
           Above's imperative programming approach and distributed data store handles complex use cases.
-Yout get enterprise-grade compute that also taps into complementary services such as Twilio® and ML tools
+You get enterprise-grade compute that also taps into complementary services such as Twilio® and ML tools
         actions: []
         media_position: right